boto/boto/docs/source/swf_tut.rst

 Except for the start and completion of a workflow, each step has a well-defined predecessor and successor.
 With that
   - on successful completion of an activity the workflow can progress with its execution,
-  - when one of its activities fails it can be retried,
+  - when one of workflow's activities fails it can be retried,
   - and when it keeps failing repeatedly the workflow may regress to the previous step to gather alternative inputs or it may simply fail at that stage.

 Why use workflows?